 The COPS Office defines community policing as a philosophy that promotes organizational strategies, which support the systematic use of partnerships and problem-solving techniques, to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
 CHP grants must be used to initiate or enhance community policing activities.
-All newly hired, additional, or rehired officers funded under CHP (or an equal number of redeployed veteran officers) must implement your agency's approved community policing plan, which you described in your grant application.
+All newly hired, additional, or rehired officers funded under CHP (or an equal number of redeployed veteran officers) must implement your agency's approved community policing plan, which you described in your grant application, as well as advance your agency's community policing activities over the life of the grant.

-In your application, you specified a community policing implementation plan for the CHP grant, with specific reference to a specific crime or disorder problem and the following elements of community policing: (a) problem solving-your agency's plan to assess and respond to the problem identified; (b) community partnerships and support, including related governmental and community initiatives that complement your agency's proposed use of CHP funding; and (c) organizational transformation-how your agency will use these funds to reorient its mission to community policing or enhance its involvement in and commitment to community policing.
+In Sections VI (A) and (B) of your CHP grant application, you specified a community policing implementation plan for the CHP grant, with specific reference to a specific crime or disorder problem and the following elements of community policing: (a) problem solving-your agency's plan to assess and respond to the problem identified; (b) community partnerships and support, including related governmental and community initiatives that complement your agency's proposed use of CHP funding; and (c) organizational transformation-how your agency will use these funds to reorient its mission to community policing or enhance its involvement in and community policing plan it set forth in the CHP grant application.

-Your organization may be audited or monitored to ensure that it is initiating or enhancing community policing in accordance with the community policing plan(s) you indicated in your application.
+Your organization may be audited or monitored to ensure that it is initiating or enhancing community policing in accordance with the community policing plan(s) you indicated in your application, and that the officers hired or an equal number of redeployed veteran officers are used to implement this plan.
 We understand that your community policing needs may change during the life of your grant.
 We also recognize that this plan may incorporate a broad range of possible community policing strategies and activities, and that your agency may implement particular community policing strategies from the plan on an as-needed basis throughout the life of the grant.
 Minor changes to this plan may be made without prior approval of the COPS Office; however, grantees will be required to report on progress and/or changes to the community policing plan (if any) through required quarterly progress reports.
 Any changes to the community policing scope or strategies originally identified in your CHP application should be documented within your quarterly progress report.
 If your agency's community policing plan changes significantly, you must submit those changes to the COPS Office for approval through the quarterly progress report.
-Changes are "significant" if they deviate from the specific crime problems(s) originally indentified and approved in the community policing plan submitted with the application.
+Changes are "significant" if they deviate from the specific crime problems(s) originally identified and approved in the community policing plan submitted with the application.
 Additional information about community policing may be found in Appendix C, "Community Policing Defined."